Code-Institute-Submissions/asforrest-Milestone-4-CarFix_JulyResub/README.md

 ## Credits

-The following is an overview of credits for the different people and sources used.
+### Family
+Credit needs to be given where credit is due.
+I would like to thank my wife and daughter for being patient with me during this project.
+There have been many ups and downs, inluding a death in the family, and illness, but now everything is together, healthy, happy, and focussed on the future.

+So this project is dedicated to my family.
+This Covid-19 Pandemic has revealed what is important in life.
+They have been as much a part of getting this done by supporting me as I have done myself.

+### Mentor
+I would like to give a special mention to make knowledgable and empathetic tutor Jonathan Munz.
+Thank you Jonathan for guiding me and being someone I can bounce ideas and concepts off, while keeping my grounded in reality.

+### Tutor Support
+A massive thank you to tutor support.
+Without your assitance and guidance this course would not have been the amazing learning experience that it was.
+There are a few people I would like to give special mention, this are people who have really helped me along the way and for which I will always be grateful: Michael, Igot, Johann, Time & Kevin.

-### Content / Sources
+## Content / Sources

-The following were done in conjunction with the code institute lessons:
-1. Installation and setup of django-allauth
-1.

-All sources used have been documented throughout the code in the website through the use of comments.
-The structure of these comment starts with an explanation of what has been adapted for this project and then the source is given.
+The main credits need to be given to the Code Institute for putting together the comprehensive Botique Ado project.

-The main source for this project was the mini-project from the code institute.
-This project deals with creating a Task Manager app.
-The data model is similar to the data model for KATT and was therefore used to create the main structure after an design was decided upon.
+The main source for this project was the Botique Ado project from the code institute.
+Code was adpated from this project along the way, with code being copied when it wasn't relevant to be rewritten.
+The code has been adapted as such that the concepts of Botique Ado are viasble throughout CarFix but so are my own complications and concepts were added along the way to fulfil the user stories.

+Other projects have often used multiple sources for reference but the wealth of knowledge in this project has only been supplemented with contact with Tutor Support, to discuss ideas and processes for tackeling problems, Google searchs for more conceptual information, and framework documenation.

-The README.md was constructed with elements from the original template provided by Code Instiute and some elements which are still true for this project have been copied from the README.md of Milestone 2 project also created by Alexander Forrest.
+The README.md was constructed with elements from the original template provided by Code Instiute and some elements which are still true for this project have been copied from the README.md of Milestone 2 and Milestone 3 projects also created by Alexander Forrest.

 ### Media